hellojialee/Multi-Person-Pose-using-Body-Parts/README.md

 `python training/train_pose.py`

-**Notice**: change the feeded sample ratios between different GPUs at [this line in the code](https://github.com/jialee93/Multi-Person-Pose-using-Body-Parts/blob/7dd783f8dca4a8292232fcc724ecbd911a69f428/training/train_common.py#L82 ) as you want.
+**Notice**: change the sample slicing ratios between different GPUs at [this line in the code](https://github.com/jialee93/Multi-Person-Pose-using-Body-Parts/blob/7dd783f8dca4a8292232fcc724ecbd911a69f428/training/train_common.py#L82 ) as you want.

 ## Referred Repositories (mainly)